djthread/lucidboard/README.md

 Now you can visit [`localhost:8800`](http://localhost:8800) from your browser.

 To close down and remove the docker containers, run the following script.
-Don't worry - all your code and database data (in `assets/db-docker-data`) will remain intact for next time.
+Don't worry - all your code and database data will remain intact for next time.

 ```bash
 bin/down